Adroiti/docs-for-code-review-tools/checkstyle-OverloadMethodsDeclarationOrder.md

-Pattern: Check that overload methods are grouped together
+Pattern: Overload methods are not grouped together

 Issue: -